New EnglandFarm Guide

 Champlain Orchards / Douglas Orchards

-Broad fruit range and a farm market stop
+Champlain Valley apple trips with a broad fruit range and farm market stop

 Champlain ValleyMarketFruit range